eribbey/redcarrd/README.md

 # redcarrd

+**Work-in-progress to replace dlhd-proxy for sports**

 Self-hosted IPTV proxy that scrapes events and exposes dynamic playlists and EPG data.
 The app runs on port 3005 by default and includes a configuration UI for selecting categories, tuning rebuild cadence, previewing streams, and inspecting logs.

 ## Features
 - Scrape for events and build category-based channels with sequential numbering.